Pop Art - A Global Snapshot: from Hirst to Kusama

 Damien Hirst has always been pushing the boundaries of fine art through his disruptive works; from exhibiting a dead tiger shark in his The Physical Impossibility of Death in the Mind of Someone Living (1991) to experimenting with flies as a material for a very dark series of paintings and sculptures.
 Hirst’s works are always provocative and different, and tend to tackle the theme of consumerism from quite a different perspective; that of mortality and death.
 This is best seen in For the Love of God , one of his most famous works, which features a real human skull encrusted with 8,601 flawless diamonds.
 The symbolism here is perhaps the ultimate reminder that not even the wealthiest among us can take their money with them, or use it to escape the fate that every human eventually succumbs to… death.

-However, more recently he has explicitly addressed this same topic of consumerism and capitalist culture, when he experimented with his first NFT art by launching The Currency during summer 2021.
+However, more recently he has explicitly addressed this same topic of consumerism and capitalist culture, when he experimented with his first NFT art by launching The Currency during the summer of 2021.
 This series shook the very foundations of the art market, as it forces all collectors of the works to decide if they prize the physical artwork itself, or the potential value of its appreciating NFT more highly... and whichever they choose will lead to the destruction of the other.
 We’re curious to see how this all unfolds over the next year, and what he comes up with next!

 • KAWS (United States)

-KAWS is an American artist known for his figurative cartoon characters, limited edition toys and clothing.
+KAWS is an American artist known for his figurative cartoon characters, limited-edition toys and clothing.
 Using the same signature aesthetic within his fine art and in his collectables as well as throughout his merchandise, he truly blurs the line between fine art and commercial retail.
 Which feels like a comment on consumerism in itself!
 If you can't beat them, join them, hey?

 His creations can now be seen anywhere from apparel collaborations with big brands to a 2008 Kanye West album cover, so he is well and truly ingrained in our pop culture aesthetic of the modern day.

-This may be KAWS’s way of reminding us these characters are not just fantasy figures in the way it might seem on the surface.
-They, much like us, are not immune from the capitalist system, they were in fact born out of it, and have now become integral to it, and therefore cannot escape it, hence the sad expressions of the Companions.
+This may be KAWS’s way of reminding us these characters are not just fantasy figures in the way they might seem on the surface.
+They, much like us, are not immune from the capitalist system, they were born out of it, and have now become integral to it, and therefore cannot escape it, hence the sad expressions of the Companions.
 Capitalism is therefore for them, much like us, a likely root of their unhappiness.

 • Jeff Koons (United States)